myTerminal/myTerminal.github.io/diary/_page_2025021200/README.md

 ## Got Pulled Towards G-Shock

-So according to the story till the last video, I was being pulled hard towards [G-Shock](https://gshock.casio.com).
-After days of research, which I obviously won’t be able to cover in this video, I narrowed down my options to the following:
+So according to the story till now, I was being pulled hard towards [G-Shock](https://gshock.casio.com).
+After days of research, which I obviously won’t be able here, I narrowed down my options to the following:

 Now keep in mind that the models that we’re about to discuss come in a lot of different variations and features, like Bluetooth capability, or an inverted display, so that may change a lot of things including the price and the overall value of the watch in terms of how useful it is eventually.
 The models were as follows: